jaime-s5/calculator/README.md

 - The importance of tests, specially if there is coupling between functions.
 Modifying a function can affect others in unexpected ways.
 - The importance of designing the solution before getting to write code, using diagrams and pseudocode.

-Also, I had to refractor the code several times as new functionality was added, learning how different functions interacted with each other.
+Also, I had to refactor the code several times as new functionality was added, learning how different functions interacted with each other.

 As a future addition, it would be nice to parse and evaluate mathematical expressions instead of only two numbers at a time.